Topvisor: user-centric SaaS

 Product Design Strategy

-We used Lean UX and RICE prioritisation to manage velocity and business value.
+We used Lean UX and RICE to manage velocity and business value.
 The foundational design strategy focused on clarity through progressive disclosure, exposing the right insights at the right time without overwhelming users.

 The interface emphasised: